 ESRREC is a nonprofit corporation and has 501(c)(3) status.
 We are 100% volunteer-run, including our Board of Directors.

-Our geographic coverage focuses primarily on five Maryland counties to the east of the Chesapeake Bay: Kent, Queen Anne’s, Cecil, Talbot, and Caroline. (see map) In 2019, we expanded our activities in the Salisbury area.
+Our geographic coverage focuses primarily on Maryland counties to the east of the Chesapeake Bay: Kent, Queen Anne’s, Cecil, Talbot, Caroline, Dorchester, Wicomico, Somerset, and Worcester.

 We began operations in April 2015.

-- Manage a shelter (10-12 rabbits) & any related medical care
+- Manage a foster network for 40-50 rabbits & any related medical care including RHDV2 vaccination

 - Conduct educational programs at the ESRREC premises and other locations